MyDeep455/casual-character-chat-app/README.md

 This app is a from-scratch development, inspired by many existing AI Chat platforms, but designed to include all the features most users want and offer maximum intuitiveness.
 My goal was to create a completely free, private, and uncensored character chat application that anyone can use forever on their own computer.

+### Upcoming Features

+Here are some of the features planned for future updates:

+* AI-powered reply suggestions for users to help drive the conversation forward.
+* A fully responsive design for a seamless experience on mobile devices.
+* In-chat AI image generation to visualize characters and scenes.

+---

 ### A Note on Your Data & Privacy

 Your privacy is paramount.
 All of your data (including every character you create, all your chat histories, images, and your personal settings) is stored directly on your computer inside your browser's secure **IndexedDB** database.
 This means your data remains entirely on your device, is preserved even after you close the browser tab, and can never be accessed by anyone else.

+---

+## Bug Reports & Suggestions

+If you find a bug or have an idea for a new feature, please let me know!
+The best way to do this is to open a new ticket in the [Issues tab of this repository](https://github.com/MyDeep455/casual-character-chat-app/issues) or click on the Help & FAQ button in the app and send me an anonymous message from there.

 ---